01 – West Indies cricketer and politician Sir Learie Constantine becomes Britain’s first black life peer.

 17 – Israel elects Golda Meir as Prime Minister.
 Mrs Meir was opposed by Agudat Israel, a religious party whose adherents insist Jewish men should not look at “strange women”.

-19 – British paratroopers and Royal Marines invade the tiny Caribbean island of Anguilla.
+19 – British paratroopers and Royal Marines seize the tiny Caribbean island (and former colony) of Anguilla to prevent rule by “an armed minority”.
 Many of the 6,000 population are on the streets to welcome the troops ashore.

 24 – Newly-wed John Lennon and Yoko Ono stage their world-famous `Bed-in’ for Peace in suite 902 and lounge 904 of the Amsterdam Hilton, enacted live in front of journalists from the international press.

 25 – President Ayub Khan of Pakistan resigns, and army chief General Yahya Khan takes over, proclaiming martial law.

 27 – NASA launches Mariner 7 to approach Mars.

 28 – General Dwight D Eisenhower, former Commander of US Forces in WWII and 34th President of the United States, dies at the age of 78.